XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 > BankTransactions update_or_create_bank_transactions(xero_tenant_id, bank_transactions, opts)

-Allows you to update or create one or more spend or receive money transaction
+Updates or creates one or more spent or received money transaction

 ### Example